dima-brook/w3f_application/elrond_bridge.md

     // Output: [0.08759124, 0.18978104, 0.22141121, 0.20681266, 0.18491484, 0.10948905]
 ```

 Validator reputation is based on whether it responded fast enough before the BFT threshold was reached.
 A simulation code randomly selects wether a validator made it or not.
-Of course the simulation must be bell-curved by contrast with the real world scenarious.
+Of course, the pseudo-random simulation will appear to be bell-curved by contrast with the real world scenarious.

 ```python
 import random